Stéfanie Prezioso

-Stefanié Prezioso (née Stefania Prezioso; born 25 January 1969) is a Swiss-Italian historian, professor and politician who currently serves on the National Council (Switzerland) since 2019.
+Stefanié Prezioso (née Stefania Prezioso; born 25 January 1969 in La Chaux-de-Fonds) is a Swiss-Italian historian, professor and politician who currently serves on the National Council (Switzerland) since 2019.
 She is a member of the furthest left-wing Solidarity party.

 Early life and education

 Prezioso was born 25 January 1969 in La Chaux-de-Fonds, Switzerland to Italian parents.
 Her father hailed from Naples, Italy and came to work in the horological industry.
 Her mother was Sicilian and a former member of the Italian Communist Party.
 She holds both Italian and Swiss nationality.

 Politics

 Prezioso assumed office as member of the National Council (Switzerland) on 2 December 2019.
 She previously served on the municipal council of Geneva between 2014 and 2015.